 An infection can seriously damage your new ink in its critical 2-3 week healing cycle.

-I have first hand experience of bad pork following a long tattoo session on my left bicep.
+I have first hand experience of bad pork following a long tattoo session on my left bicep in Peru.
 My tattooist told me not to eat pork.
 The next day we were having a barbecue in the mountains around Cusco Peru and he forgot he’d tattooed me the day before.
 And I forgot he told me not to eat pork.

 So when he handed me a pork chop I didn’t hesitate.
 The next day I had a staphylococcus infection that damaged his ink.